SF Info: Add Services to Servers and Set Up Monitoring

 - Select the Service Area.

 - Enter a Service Name.
 This name is used in lists so it's important to choose a clear, concise name.
-The Service Name is also used in Opsview as the name of the Host Group and the Monitoring Profile.

 - Enter a Service Description.
 You can enter more details here, if necessary.